-- 1. Simplification of Work: The work of a complex nature can be simplified through division of labor or division of work into small units, component or department. - 2.
-Specialization: The division of work also encourages specialization in an organization.
-Employees acquires skills and specialized on a task they repeat dayin-day out within the organization. - 3.
-Effective Means of Goals Realization: Through the structures and process of bureaucracy, the goal; of the organization could be easily realize. - 4.
-Encourages an Increase in Objectivity: Impartial rigid rules and regulations foster objectiveness in most organization.
+- 1. Simplification of Work: The work of a complex nature can be simplified through division of labour or division of work into small units, component or department. - 2.
+Specialisationn: The division of work also encourages specialisation in an organisation.
+Employees acquires skills and specialised on a task they repeat day- in-day out within the organisation. - 3.
+Effective Means of Goals Realisation: Through the structures and process of bureaucracy, the goal; of the organisation could be easily realise. - 4.
+Encourages an Increase in Objectivity: Impartial rigid rules and regulations foster objectiveness in most organisation.